duffrecords/dashboard-launcher/README.md

 # dashboard-launcher

-Launch a browser dashboarrd on a system when it starts up.
-Currently only Ubuntu is supported.
+Launch a browser dashboard on a system when it starts up.
+The startup script will wait until the wired network connection is up before starting the browser.
+Currently only the following distributions are supported:
+* Ubuntu
+* Xubuntu

 ### Prerequisites
 * xdotool
 * a browser
-* Upstart
+* upstart (Ubuntu) or xfce4-session (Xubuntu)

 ### Installation
 1. Run `./install.sh`